 This is somewhat complicated.
 You would want to look at the difference between the value of the house and the debt on the house at the time you added your wife.
 Then you would want to look at the equity now.
 Then, you take the 2015 equity (i.e., the difference between the value and the debt...Read more »

 Probably yes.
 Just serve everything you are supposed to serve, including the addendum, before the deadline.
 Provided the court has time to hear all of your issues in one hearing, you won't have a procedural problem.
 You might want to call the addendum an "Amended RFO".
-There shouldn't be any...Read more »
+There...Read more »

 Hi the Father of my child is threatening me that he will file for a child custody bec he is going to school from 6am to 6pm every Mon to Fri he wants to borrow the child every Sunday half day and I told him he can borrow the child some sundays but not every sunday and he got mad he told me that he...
 Read more »

 It's never too late to file for child support, but the sooner you file the better because any order for child support is usually only made effective the date that you file the paperwork -- not any earlier than that.
-If he's not paying child support now, I would need to know whether it's because...Read more »
+If he's not paying child support now, I would need to know whether...Read more »

 For purposes of establishing Louisiana's right to make child custody and visitation orders, the general rule is six months leading up to the filing of paperwork to file a custody case in that state.
 At least that's how it's done in California.
-But there is no mention of the father and where he...Read more »
+But there is no mention of the father...Read more »

 You can always ask, but it is in the judge's discretion whether to allow a continuance.
 How long has the case been going on and how long a continuance are you seeking?
 Have you discussed a continuance with the other side?
 These are some of the issues a judge is likely to consider.